On marginals and profiled posteriors for cosmological parameter estimation: Example Distributions

 We proceed similarly for $p_p(\theta_2|\bfd)$.
 With a numerical integration of Eqn.\,(\ref{eq:veff}) we determine the marginal posterior distributions according to Eqn.\,(\ref{eq:marginal}).

 In figure\,\ref{fig:veff_example} the bulge for small $\theta_1$ is clearly visible in the two-dimensional distribution $p(\theta_1,\theta_2| \bfd)$.
 Due to the mirror symmetry the profiling graph, $(\theta_1, \bft_{]1[}(\theta_1)=0)$ is a straight line, whereas the profiling graph $(\bft_{]2[}(\theta_2),\theta_2)$ is showing a dent.
 The profiled posterior and marginal posterior distributions for $\theta_2$ are symmetric around the same maximum, but the marginal posterior is more strongly peaked.
 For $\theta_1$ the profiled posterior is showing a significant shift towards large values.
 The maximum of the marginal posterior is at $\theta_1=1$ but the maximum of the profiled posterior is at the larger value $\theta_1=1.67$.
 Also, the marginal posterior distribution has significantly more weight for smaller values of $\theta_1$ than the profiled posterior distribution.
 This behaviour is called the "volume effect".
+For a fixed $\theta_1$ the likelihood\,(\ref{eq:veff}) is a Gaussian in $\theta_2$ and consequently the $p_L(\theta_1|\bfd)$ is giving the exact value for the marginal $p(\theta_1|\bfd)$.
+For $\theta_2$ the Laplace approximation $p_L(\theta_2|\bfd)$ is slightly broader than the marginal.